 Federal: A tax of 3% on amounts billed still applies to local service.
-(Its application to long-distance service was effectively ended by court decisions interpreting that section's definition of "toll telephone" service.)
+(Its application to long-distance service was effectively ended by court decisions interpreting the law imposing it.)

 Local: Through 2002, each municipality could impose an occupation tax of up to 5% of gross receipts of businesses transmitting messages.
 (65 ILCS 5/8-11-2, subd.
 1) A municipality not imposing that tax could levy a 5% municipal telecommunications tax.
 (65 ILCS 5/8-11-17) Any municipality could also impose a local telecommunications infrastructure maintenance fee of up to 1% of gross charges by providers of telecommunications to addresses in its area (2% in Chicago).